 Benefits of the Scheme

-The procedure can also benefit companies for a number of reasons, including:
+The procedure can benefit companies for a number of reasons, including:

 - Shareholders or turnaround equity can invest in equity and inject cash, which may have otherwise been difficult to do.

 - Reaching an agreement with contingent claims, resolving ongoing issues.
 This is particularly the case for insurance companies that may have liabilities in claims that have not been processed or determined.
-Another good example is a potential court case pending.
-So if the company is facing damages claims which it won’t be able to pay, it could put the plaintiff(s) in a certain class and say; “there is a 30% chance of success so we will pay 30% now for your support in the scheme”.
+Another good example is if a potential court case is pending - if the company is facing damages claims which it won’t be able to pay, it could put the plaintiff(s) in a certain class and say; “there is a 30% chance of success, so we will pay 30% now for your support in the scheme”.

 - The company can continue and all tax losses are preserved.